dierickdie/lucy/README.md

 ![alt text](https://github.com/therick0996/lucy/blob/master/02_plate_b.png)

-An ortho 4x12 plus macro column keyboard.
+An 4x12 ortho plus macro column keyboard.

-This is essentially a Planck clone, plus a macro column.

 **USE AT YOUR OWN RISK!!!** I am not responsible for any dumb things you do, fry your computer, break anything, etc.